siakhooi/bash-textutils/README.md

-# bash-devutils-indent
+# bash-textutils

-Package `siakhooi-devutils-indent` to indent line of texts with a prefix.
+Package `siakhooi-textutils` to indent line of texts with a prefix.

 ## Commands